peterthoeny/web-ide-bridge/README.md

 - **WebSocket Technology**: Built on robust WebSocket implementations
 - **Go/Fyne**: Desktop app powered by Go and Fyne for native performance
 - **Open Source Community**: Inspired by and built with open source tools
-- **Contributors**: Thanks to all who have contributed code, documentation, and feedback
+- **Generative AI**: 99% of code, tests, and docs of version 1 where generated by Cursor's Agentive AI and Claude Sonnet 4

 ---